 It is finally my favorite time of year again…Halloween!
 I am very excited to share this step-by-step tutorial for DIY ram horns.
 This year I am planning on being my zodiac sign with an Aries costume.
 Whether or not you are going as a ram or an Aries for Halloween you can still use these techniques for other horned creatures such as Maleficent or a minotaur!
-This is a time consuming project that requires patiences and a lot of dry time so start this diy ram horns project as soon as possible.
+This is a time consuming project that requires patience and a lot of dry time so start this diy ram horns project as soon as possible.

 DIY Ram Horns Tutorial For An Aries Costume

 - Plastic bags (ones you get from the grocery store)